thi-ng/umbrella/README.md

 Ongoing since August 2023:
-[#HowToThing](https://mastodon.thi.ng/tags/HowToThing) is a series of short posts on Mastodon, demonstrating many different techniques, patterns and use cases from across the _thi.ng/umbrella_ ecosystem.
+[#HowToThing](https://mastodon.thi.ng/tags/HowToThing) is a series of short posts on Mastodon, demonstrating a range of different techniques, patterns and use cases from across the _thi.ng/umbrella_ ecosystem.
 These are not necessarily intro examples, but each one comes with heavily commented code (and often with visual outputs/results).